Early Excellence

 In order to get the most out of your space, the links between some areas should be clear.
 For example, your paint easel is best placed within or adjacent to your workshop area.
 Here children will have access to a huge range of creative possibilities- printing with bottle tops, adding patterns and different materials.
 The children might also make a box model in this area and then paint it at the easel.
 Exciting stuff!

-Create a domestic role play area rich with possibilities for playing roles that the children will be familiar with – can your children put a wash on, hang it out to dry, iron, feed and bath the baby, cook and clean?
+Create a home corner role play area rich with possibilities for playing roles that the children will be familiar with – can your children put a wash on, hang it out to dry, iron, feed and bath the baby, cook and clean?
 Alongside this, provide realistic purposes for writing that will naturally come from their ideas- birthday invites, shopping lists, labels and birthday cards.
 As you consider this, it makes sense to locate the mark making area close by.
 This encourages children to move easily between the two spaces easily, carrying out purposeful and imaginative mark making ideas.

 3. Make sure that the storage of your resources encourages independent thoughts and actions.